cuncundev/move-on-api/README.md

     /*
         Properties: integer, enums, required
-        Enums: Please refer to the enumerations sections of this documentation */
+        Enums: Please refer to the enumerations sections of this documentation.
+        Description: Required by insurance provider.
+    */
     "industry": 3,

     /*
         Properties: integer, required
-        Enums: Please refer to the enumerations sections of this documentation */
+        Enums: Please refer to the enumerations sections of this documentation.
+        Description: Required by insurance provider.
+    */
     "occupation": 18
 }